-At the Annual Meeting, held in June 2010, the Chair brought to the Commission's attention the declining operating funds and the need to review the income stream to ensure future administrative operations.
-He explained that the Commission's funding comes from annual state membership dues, export application fees and, interest accrued on the restricted Rebate funds.
-Three suggestions were made at that meeting to remedy the funding issue: (1) increase to the annual state membership dues, (2) increase export fees, and (3) use the settlement fund's interest.
+At the Annual Meeting, held in June 2010, the Chair brought to the Commission's attention the dwindling operating funds and the need to review the income stream to ensure future administrative operations.
+Three options were presented at that meeting to remedy the funding issue: (1) increase to the annual state membership dues, (2) increase export fees, and (3) use of the settlement fund's interest.
+At the Annual Meeting, held in June 2011, the Kansas Commissioner suggested the fourth option of reducing expenses.
+At that same meeting an Administrative Funding Committee was formed to look at the Commission's options.